top of page

 What is Big Data Architecture?
 Ingest, Transform/Enrich and Publish

-With glittering new tools in the market and myriad buzzwords surrounding data operations, consumers of information often overlook the building process, believing insights gleaned from data are instantaneous and automated.
-We live in the “pre-AI” age where clear answers to qualitative questions from quantitative analysis requires human intervention.
-Yes, advanced data science gives us extensive means to visualize and cross-section, but human beings are still needed to ask questions in a logical fashion and find the significance of resulting insights.
+We live in the “pre-AI” age where clear answers to qualitative questions from quantitative analysis require human intervention.
+Yes, advanced data science gives us extensive means to visualize and cross-sect, but humans still need to ask questions logically and find the significance of resulting insights.

-A big data architecture is designed to handle the ingestion, enrichment & processing of raw structured, semi-structured and unstructured data that is too large or complex for traditional database systems or traditional data warehousing system.
 The three V's - volume, velocity & variety - are the most common properties of Big Data architecture.
-Whether we end up electing well known Kappa or Lambda architecture of big data architecture - understanding of three V's and nature of data plays a very crucial role in our big data architecture.
-For instance, If the velocity of data is very low or volume is very low why don't we go with traditional database systems?
-Instead I have seen organization rushing towards transforming their traditional data warehouse systems into big data architectures because it's shinning in market.
+Whether we end up electing well-known Kappa or Lambda architecture of big data architecture - understanding the three V's and the nature of data plays a very crucial role in our big data architecture.

 Let's categorize Big Data Architecture Workloads

 • Batch processing - Because the data sets are so large, often a big data architecture solution must process data files using long-running batch jobs to filter, aggregate, and otherwise prepare the data for analysis.
-Usually these jobs involve reading source files, processing them, and writing the output to new files.
+Usually, these jobs involve reading source files, processing them, and writing the output to new files.
 Options include running U-SQL (Unstructured SQL) jobs in Azure Data Lake Analytics, using Hive, Pig, or custom Map/Reduce jobs in an HDInsight Hadoop cluster, or using Java, Scala, or Python programs in an HDInsight Spark cluster.
 Lambda architecture is generally used for this.

 • Machine learning & Predictive analytics - A common misconception is that predictive analytics and machine learning are the same thing.
 This is not the case.
-At its core, predictive analytics encompasses a variety of statistical techniques (including machine learning, predictive modeling and data mining) and uses statistics (both historical and current) to estimate, or ‘predict’, future outcomes.
+At its core, predictive analytics encompasses a variety of statistical techniques (including machine learning, predictive modeling, and data mining) and uses statistics (both historical and current) to estimate, or ‘predict’, future outcomes.
 Machine learning, on the other hand, is a sub-field of computer science that gives ‘computers the ability to learn without being explicitly programmed’.
 Machine learning evolved from the study of pattern recognition and explores the notion that algorithms can learn from and make predictions on data.
 And, as they begin to become more ‘intelligent’, these algorithms can overcome program instructions to make highly accurate, data-driven decisions.
 R, Python & Scala are popular languages to work with these workloads.

-Big Data Architecture backbone: Data refinement is the key!
+Big Data Architecture Backbone: Data Refinement is the Key!

 • Data Enrichment, Transformation, Processing & Refinement - To be instrumentally useful, data must be converted into “answers” to questions.
-In other words, Big Data must get smaller after passing second layer.
+In other words, Big Data must get smaller after passing the second layer.
 Don't pile up raw data which is not in question as it's going to dramatically slow down your process over a period.

-Hadoop distributed file system is the most commonly used storage framework in Big Data architecture, others are the NoSQL data stores – MongoDB, HBase, Cassandra etc. One of the salient features of Hadoop storage is its capability to scale, self-manage and self-heal.
+Hadoop distributed file system is the most commonly used storage framework in Big Data architecture, others are the NoSQL data stores – MongoDB, HBase, Cassandra, etc. One of the salient features of Hadoop storage is its capability to scale, self-manage, and self-heal.

 Things to consider while planning storage methodology: